jina-ai/jina/docs/fundamentals/flow/monitoring-flow.md

 of your Flow, detect bottleneck, alert your team when some component of your Flow are down.

 Jina Flow expose metrics in the [prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/) which is plain text that is both understandable by human and machine.
-These metrics are intended to be scrap by [prometheus](https://prometheus.io/).
+These metrics are intended to be scrap by [prometheus](https://prometheus.io/) which is an industry standard for monitoring.
 We encourage you to visualize metrics with [grafana](https://grafana.com/)